castle-engine/castle-engine/examples/android/android_demo/README.txt

 First example of using our engine on Android (2D controls and 3D rendering using full-featured SceneManager (TCastleScene underneath)).
-This compiles to a library libcge_android_lib.so.
+This compiles to a library libandroiddemo.so.

 After compiling the library,
-- copy the libcge_android_lib.so to the android/libs/
+- copy the libandroiddemo.so to the android/libs/
   (just like ndk-build does for libraries written in C for Android),
 - compile the project inside android/ using normal Android SDK tools (like ant),
 - install and run the resulting apk using normal Android SDK tools.